 Providing airlift remains a major mission of the USAF and it forms a critical part of the Air Force's ability to maintain global reach.
 The Global Reach Gallery will give the opportunity to house large aircraft currently in the museum's collection, such as the C-130E and the C-141 Hanoi Taxi, which airlifted the first American POWs to freedom from Hanoi, North Vietnam in 1973.
 The Air Force's airlift, aeromedical and evacuation missions will also be explained in this gallery.

 Click here to view artists' renderings of the fourth building.

-(15) Will items currently not on display go into the new building?The museum has thousands of items in storage, and only about 7 percent of the artifacts that are in the collection here on the museum's main campus are on display.
-The Titan IV rocket is one example of an artifact in storage that is planned to go on display in the fourth building.
+(16) Will items currently not on display go into the new building?The museum has thousands of items in storage, and only about 7% of the artifacts that are in the collection here on the museum's main campus are on display.
+The Titan 4B rocket is one example of an artifact in storage that is planned to go on display in the fourth building.

-Click here for more information on the Space Shuttle Exhibit featuring the CCT.
+Click here for more information on the Space Shuttle Exhibit.